rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 ## Test your Full Tunnel VPN

+**You do not need to perform this test if you are using a Split Tunnel to access only the DNS over VPN.**

 Go here: https://www.google.com/search?q=what+is+my+ip

 You will see your IP address displayed very prominently at the top above the label: **Your public IP address**